 Presenting test execution results clearly is paramount.
-For this reason we started cleaning the different views showing results of the test execution.
-In an effort to clarify the presentation of results we started with the project page, which now shows high level information of the test execution.
+For this reason we started cleaning the different views showing the results of the test execution.
+In an effort to clarify the presentation of results we started with the project page, which now shows high-level information of the test execution.
 The user is able to see how many of the actually executed test cases passed and how many of the selected devices have already executed or are still running scripts.
-As before one is of course able to name the test runs or provide them with some tags.
+As before one is, of course, able to name the test runs or provide them with some tags.
 We continue fixing the results views in the next releases.

 Selecting Only the Right Devices for Mobile App Testing

-All Testdroid products enable their users to create a specific device groups that are used to point out on which devices tests are executed.
-The device group configuration can be found under the main menu – Device Groups – regardless of what Testdroid product you use.
-This wizard-like widget allows users to create and manage specific set of devices that can be quickly used for test runs.
+Bitbar Testing enables users to create specific device groups that are used to point out on which devices tests are executed.
+The device group configuration can be found under the main menu – Device Groups.
+This wizard-like widget allows users to create and manage a specific set of devices that can be quickly used for test runs.
 A device group can include either Android or iOS devices.
 Currently there is no possibility to run cross-platform tests with one test run.

 Creating new device groups is now simpler than ever before.
 It is now a matter of drag and dropping devices to existing or new device groups – and removing works with one click too.

-Less System Notifications and Pop-Ups To Distract Your Test Automation
+Fewer System Notifications and Popups To Distract Your Test Automation

-In Testdroid Cloud it is now possible to run Appium tests remotely using the Appium Client.
-With every new OS the iOS devices might start to present pop ups asking the user to upgrade the device OS.
+On Bitbar Testing it is now possible to run Appium tests remotely using the Appium Client.
+With every new OS the iOS devices might start to present popups asking the user to upgrade the device OS.
 This typically brakes automated tests.
 With the latest release, all remote Appium tests (client-side Appium) are included with capabilities that discard notifications except if explicitly managed by the test.

 autoAcceptAlerts capabilities are used to dismiss notifications.